Believe and You Will Succeed

 The Mark Twain Reading Committee is excited to bring many reading opportunities to the students this year!
 Throughout the year, students will have an opportunity to participate in several reading programs and be a part of many reading incentives.

-The “Pizza Hut Book It” program is still going on for the students in grades K-6.
-This program will continue through March.
-Students who read their required number of books will receive a coupon for a free personal pan pizza!
-Free pizza poupons have already been passed out for the months of October, November, December, and January.
-Keep earning those free pizzas!
+The “Pizza Hut Book It” program just ended for the students in grades K-6.
+March was the last month to earn a free pizza.
+Students who read the required number of books received a coupon for a free personal pan pizza!
+Free pizza coupons have already been passed out for the months of October, November, December, January ,February and March!
+Congratulations to all the students who participated in this program!
+Keep reading!

 The Young Author competition is underway.
 Check with your child’s teacher about individual classroom due dates.